 Guidebooks for Families

 The guidebook for families is a resource guide that provides a description of the APS elementary, middle, and high schools.
 School profiles and school principal information is also included in the guidebook.
+You can find the latest version of the Guidebooks for all school levels on our Publications page.

 School Performance Information